“Rikio Ishikawa, the hero of this film, was born in Aug 6, 1924.”

 Ishikawa (played by Testuya Watari) may be this film’s ‘hero’ in the sense that he is its constant focus, but he is far from an exemplary figure.
 On the contrary, he is impulsive and aggressive, appetitive and entitled – and while the violence and chaos that he brings may emblematise the profound winds of change that swept through Occupied Japan in the immediate aftermath of World War II (when the film’s events are set), this trouble-making protagonist beats, rapes and kills with unrestrained abandon, in the end biting every hand that feeds and burning every bridge behind him.
 He is the ultimate rebel without a cause, fighting friends as well as enemies, and destroying everyone around him – including eventually himself – with his arbitrary onslaughts and later his heroin addiction.

 One of the interviewees in the film’s introduction had said of Ishikawa: “When I was doing time with him, he once said he was like a balloon.
 Meaning he’d keep rising higher until finally he’d burst.”
 Balloons will occasionally appear in the film, as recurrent reminders of this prefatory image – but in a sense Graveyard of Honor is less about the rise of Ishikawa’s balloon, than its implosive collapse in slow motion.
 His final suicide, a plummet from the roof of a prison building, encapsulates in a single scene this character’s trajectory from the start.
-As his unpredictable, destructive actions leave bewildered those members of the old guard whom he does not outright kill, Ishikawa shakes up and burns down the system in which he has spent his traumatic formative years, even if he is incapable of offering a constructive model for what might be rebuilt from the ashes – and accordingly the film’s final wide shot of construction works in Tokyo can come only after the scene of Ishikawa’s death.
+As his unpredictable, destructive actions leave bewildered those members of the old guard whom he has not outright killed, Ishikawa shakes up and burns down the system in which he has spent his traumatic formative years, even if he is incapable of offering a constructive model for what might be rebuilt from the ashes – and accordingly the film’s final wide shot of construction works in Tokyo can come only after the scene of Ishikawa’s death.

 * * *

-Where Fukasaku’s Graveyard of Honor was a period film looking back from the mid Seventies to the late Forties, Takashi Miike‘s 2002 remake (Shin Jingi no Hakaba, literally ‘New Graveyard of Honor’) is updated to contemporary times – and while it does not requote the line from Fukasaku’s original about the bursting balloon, that line still resonates in a film whose protagonist’s early rise and gradual, spiralling fall are made to frame the bursting of Japan’s asset price bubble in 1991.
+Where Fukasaku’s Graveyard of Honor was a period film looking back from the mid Seventies to the late Forties, Takashi Miike‘s 2002 remake (Shin Jingi no Hakaba, literally ‘New Graveyard of Honor’) is updated to more contemporary times – and while it does not requote the line from Fukasaku’s original about the bursting balloon, that line still resonates in a film whose protagonist’s early rise and gradual, spiralling fall are made to frame the bursting of Japan’s asset price bubble in 1991.
 Rikio Ishikawa was a real person whose life (and death) was reconstructed in Fukasaku’s film, but in this reimagining, set some four decades after the real Ishikawa met his end, the protagonist – now minimally renamed Rikuo Ishimatsu (Goro Kishitani) – is closer to myth than reality, and transforms, as the film goes on, into a demonic figure.
 Yet in his final moments, with which the film opens as well as closing, the cape-like blanket in which he wraps himself atop a prison tower may make him resemble a superhero, but does not lend him commensurate powers of flight, so that he is ultimately bound at least to the reality of gravity.

 In his early Twenties, in the film’s earliest chronological scene, Ishimatsu is rapidly elevated from lowly dishwasher to made man after he intervenes to save yakuza godfather Sawada (Shingo Yamashiro) from an attempt on his life.
 Resented as an upstart by the other members of Sawada’s gang, Ishimatsu wins Sawada’s admiration for his efficiency as an attack dog – but this criminal ‘yuppie’ will become a liability once Japan’s bubble has burst.
 For his mercurial temper and driven rapacity create bloody mayhem wherever he goes, and repeatedly cause him to turn on his closest allies, even as his excessive rampages coincide with Japan’s ‘lost decade’ of economic stasis.
 In case the national allegory is missed, in a scene where Ishimatsu has taken some of his former colleagues hostage, and murdered others, to achieve his ill-defined ends, he is shown draped in the Japanese flag.
 For he is an embodiment of the immense damage done to the country in that period of stagnation, where downsizing, despair and destruction ruled all.